 What are the ABCD coverages of insurance?

-Is Deny Defend depose punk?
+Is Deny Defend Depose punk?

 What were the words on the CEO bullet casings?